WorldSportsNetwork10x/WorldSportsNetwork10x.github.io/index.md

 WSN 10x is building a holistic sports training with the most immersive Volumetric VR experience backed with haptic feedback and biometrics for analytics and incorporated training simulations as the most iconic goals of the history of soccer.

+***Capturing your motion in order to compare against pro-athlete & yourself, you become a future champion***

 ***Pro-Athlete/Coach are lined up, just for you!***

 ## Support: Surveys